Computer Information Systems

-It is strongly recommended that CIS degree-seeking students have access to a personally-owned, 64-bit Windows 7/8 laptop with at least 16 GB of RAM, 1-2 TB hard disk, and other standard laptop accessories.
-You can purchase Microsoft Office in the UCC bookstore at a very low, discounted student price.
+It is strongly recommended that Computer Science (CS) and Computer Information Systems (CIS) students have access to a personally-owned, 64-bit Windows laptop with at least 16 GB of RAM, 1-2 TB hard disk, and other standard laptop accessories.
+You can purchase a full version of Microsoft Office in the UCC campus store at a very low, discounted student price.

 Other CIS Certificates & Degrees at UCC

 - Junior Web Developer: Pathway Certificate